A.J. Griffin has late surge, No. 7 Duke beats Virginia 65-61

 - Mike KrzyzewskiAmerican basketball player and coach

-CHARLOTTESVILLE, Va.
-(AP) A.J.
-Griffin incurred the ire of coach Mike Krzyzewski when he passed on an open 3-pointer late in the No. 7 Blue Devils' tight game at Virginia.
+CHARLOTTESVILLE, Va. — A.J.
+Griffin incurred the ire of coach Mike Krzyzewski when he passed on an open 3-pointer late in the No. 7 Blue Devils’ tight game at Virginia.

-''What are you doing?
-Just shoot.
-Like, you should shoot all the time, whenever you get it, and you next shot is the first shot'' Krzyzewski said he told Griffin, a freshman and one of the top long-distance shooters in the country.

 Griffin, who had missed seven of eight shots, got the message.
 He hit back-to-back 3-pointers and then scored on a drive, helping Duke hold on for a 65-61 victory Wednesday night.